nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Sort Feature
 #### Current Implementation

-The Sort feature sorts the respective entities according to some of their entity specific paramaters.
+The Sort feature sorts the respective entities according to some of their entity specific parameters.

 > <b>Note:</b> Here `X` can be `Customer/Appointment/Service/Vehicle/Part/Technician`.